Investment Growth Calculator 2025 | Lump Sum vs DCA, Allocation & Real Returns

 These examples demonstrate how strategy, allocation, and discipline impact long-term outcomes:

 Alex (age 35) inherits $100,000.
 Lump Sum: invests all $100K immediately in 70/30 stocks/bonds.
 At 7% for 30 years = $761,000.
 DCA: spreads $100K over 24 months ($4,167/month), same allocation.
 Final value = $685,000—loses $76,000 due to cash drag (uninvested money earning 0-1% vs 7%).
 However, Alex entered during a market peak; stocks dropped 20% in year 1 then recovered.
 DCA bought more shares at lower prices, final value $742,000 vs lump sum $690,000 (DCA wins by $52,000).
-Lesson: Lump sum is statistically superior (66% win rate), but DCA can outperform during volatile entries and provides psychological comfort for nervous investors.
+Lesson: Historical data suggests lump sum has outperformed more often than not, but DCA can outperform during volatile entries and provides psychological comfort for nervous investors.
+Individual results may vary.

 Maria invests $500/month for 30 years in a 60/40 portfolio.
 Portfolio A (low-cost index funds, 0.1% fees): 7.9% net return = $611,000.
 Portfolio B (actively managed funds, 1.5% fees): 6.5% net return = $482,000.
 Same $180,000 in contributions, but high fees cost $129,000 (21% less wealth).
 Over time, the 1.4% fee difference compounds catastrophically.
 Lesson: Fees are a guaranteed drag—minimize expense ratios to keep more of your returns.